 That was Brendan’s great gift; making a difference.
 Whether it would have been finding Herol that extra round in his rematch defeat to Kalambay in the Congolese’s adopted Italian home, reassuring little Naz when he found a Mexican he couldn’t ‘spark out’ or giving courage to another bullied school kid; Brendan made a difference and never stopped trying to.
 Other voices can offer more personal anecdotes and more meaningful insight to Brendan the man, the trainer and the friend than I can.
 Steve Bunce’s tribute in The Independent and his podcast with Mike Costello, offer the most colourful amid the deluge of good will expressed and I would recommend both.
 For those of us not blessed enough to meet Brendan, the immortality I bestowed on him meant I always presumed there would be time, are forced to build our perception on the proxy of his public persona, the interviews, the quotes and the esteem in which he was held by those who knew him.

 His lessons on life, “taking bad kids and making ‘em good kids, an’ taking good kids an’ making ‘em better”, and his treatment of all equally, irrespective of their colour, creed, or talent, is as refreshing as it is simple.
-Echoing from a post war generation of hard, working class people and a way of life we’re increasingly losing touch with and all with that lyrical, but edgy, Irish brogue.
+Echoing from a post war generation of hard, working class people and a way of life we’re increasingly losing touch with.
+All sermons dispensed in the certainty of that lyrical, if edgy, Irish brogue.

 The Ingle philosophies will outlast him of course, not just in his sons’ continued work at the Wincobank Gym he founded forty years ago, but in the lives he touched and enhanced.
-Though his core teachings will inevitably be bruised and battered by those that adopt them, like Brendan was when, as a wiry 52 year old, he took 12 rounds of punishment from a fully grown Naz to prove a point to the soon-to-be world champion, they will be resolutely immoveable in the face of all that life and boxing can throw at them.
+Though his core teachings will not insulate those who adopt them, but however bruised and battered they become they will be resolutely defiant of all that life and boxing can throw at them.
+Just as Brendan was when, as a wiry 52 year old, he absorbed 12 rounds of punishment from a fully grown Naz merely to prove a point to the soon-to-be world champion.
 So as the reverberations of his passing subside, as we digest the loss of his seemingly eternal presence on a ring apron; peering out beneath the bottom rope, the whispering puppeteer of a thousands fighters and the barking master of a thousand more referees, perhaps there is solace in that.

 That in his stead, the grand old master’s wisdom will remain, impervious to the march of time and something from which everyone will always be able to learn, irrespective of their background or their destination.